Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Introduction

 \subsection{Main Contributions}

-In this work, we develop a novel, sample-efficient metamodeling framework that integrates spatial GPR, linear outcome models, and a two-stage sequential design strategy for selective simulation.
-Our approach enables the scalable approximation of simulation outcomes over a large geographic region, such as Pennsylvania, and readily generalizes to all U.S. counties with hundreds of treatment-condition combinations.
+In this work, we develop a novel, sample-efficient metamodeling framework for estimating opioid intervention effects across multiple counties, that integrates spatial GPR, linear outcome models, and a two-step sequential design strategy for selective simulation.
+While our analysis and results are tailored to the opioid epidemic in Pennsylvania, the proposed analytical framework readily generalizes to other states and intervention modalities.
 Our main methodological contributions are as follows:

-\textbf{(1) GPR-based modeling of spatially varying response-function coefficients.} We extend traditional GPR metamodeling to a spatially-structured, multi-output setting that captures demographic heterogeneity and geographic continuity across counties in the contiguous U.S. Each county is encoded by its centroid coordinates and a set of socio-economic features, such as income, racial composition, and population density, forming a high-dimensional input space.
-The model outputs county-specific coefficients for a response function that translates treatment levels into predicted overdose death rates upon evaluation.
+\textbf{(1) GPR-based modeling of spatially varying response-function coefficients.} We extend traditional GPR metamodeling to a spatially-structured setting that captures demographic heterogeneity and geographic correlation across counties.
+Each county is encoded by its centroid coordinates and a set of socio-economic features, such as income, racial composition, and population density, forming a high-dimensional input space.
+The model outputs county-specific {\em coefficients} for a response function, representing the {\em treatment effect}, which translates treatment levels into predicted overdose death rates.
 Each coefficient of the response function is modeled by its own Gaussian process defined over the same spatial and socio-economic input space, producing cross-sectional mortality predictions for a target time point (e.g., at the end of a five-year period over which interventions are planned).

 In addition, we incorporate a heteroscedastic noise model in which the observation variance of each coefficient is estimated from the sample variance and the number of simulation replicates selected for each county.
 This formulation naturally captures county-specific uncertainty, arising from differences in population size, urban–rural structure, and other socio-economic factors, and allows the metamodel to weight observations according to their estimated precision, driven by the number of simulation replicates and the resulting regression-coefficient variance at each county, yielding more reliable posterior estimates than a homoscedastic specification.
 Our kernel design combines multiple radial basis function kernels, allowing the model to represent smooth spatial variation across regions.